-To view non installed TTC, TTF Fonts in FontView-OK is not magic required or a hogwarts font magic training:
+To view non installed TTC, TTF Fonts in FontView-OK is not magic required or a hogwarts font magic training for Windows Fonts:

 See here: ...
 How can i view (show) the not installed fonts?

 FontView-OK supports *.fon, *.ttf, *.ttc, *.fot, *.otf, *.mmm, *.pfb, *.pfm PostScript, OpenType and TrueType font file.